College Senior Turns His Honda Civic Into a Self-Driving Car Using Free Hardware, Software

 Re: (Score:2)

-The story of Geohot's autopilot (Score:4)
+The story of Geohot's autopilot (Score:5, Insightful)

 Geohot, a renowned hacker decided to try making a self driving car.
 It kinda worked, but it is, well, a hack.